Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 - Inter-VLAN routing worked correctly
 - DHCP server reachable from all VLANs

-Example DHCP Assignments
+### Example DHCP Assignments
 - Admin: 192.168.10.50/24
 - Engineering: 192.168.30.50/24
 - Sales: 192.168.40.50/24

 ## DHCP Snooping Implementation

-DHCP Snooping was introduced to prevent rogue DHCP servers and build a trusted binding table.
+DHCP Snooping was already implemented in the network from V1 as a Layer 2 security feature.

+When DHCP services were introduced in V2, DHCP Snooping initially prevented clients from receiving IP addresses, requiring troubleshooting and refinement of the existing configuration.

 ### Design Principles

-- Enable only on relevant VLANs
+- DHCP Snooping must align with actual traffic flow
-- Trust uplinks and server-facing ports
+- Only uplinks and DHCP server paths should be trusted
-- Keep client access ports untrusted
+- Client access ports must remain untrusted
-- Disable Option 82 (critical for this lab)
+- Option 82 may need to be disabled when using DHCP relay

 ---